langjam/jam0001/guitarvydas/README.md

 We should not be wasting brain power on the fine details required by most GPLs.

-We should devote our brain power to more interesting concepts.
+We should devote our brain power to more interesting, higher-level concepts.

 # The New Assembler